A unified framework of transformations based on the Jordan-Wigner transformation: Multilayer Segmented Parity Transformation

-The MSP transformation uses the qubit $q_j$ to store the parity of a segment if the site $j$ is the parity site of this segment, and to store the occupation number of the $j$th site if it isn't the parity site of any segments.
-Actually, in MSP transformation, every site is a parity site, for we have divided the $M$ sites completely.
-That is, all the lowest level segments contain only one site, thus the site will be defined as the parity of one site, the same with the occupation number, if it has not ever been defined before.
-Based on the framework we introduced, we can express the state transformation as Eq.~(\ref{statetrans}), and the operator transformation is given by Eq.~(\ref{operatortrans}).
-And the four kinds of sets in MSP transformation are:
+The MSP transformation uses the qubit $q_j$ to store the parity of a segment if site $j$ is the parity site of this segment and to store the occupation number of the $j$th site if it is not the parity site of any segment.
+Actually, in the MSP transformation, every site has been defined as a parity site.
+As discussed in Sec.~\ref{unifiedframework}, we can also build a mapping tree of the MSP transformation.
+The mapping tree of the 12-fermion MSP transformation with $\vec{V}=(1,2,3,2)$ is shown in Fig.~\ref{12-fermion tree}.
+According to $S(j)$ or the mapping tree, it is easy to get three other kinds of sets, and then the representation of the MSP transformation is obtained.

-where $l_0$ and $l$ satisfy $1 \leq l_0~(l) \leq L$, and $v_l$ is the $l$th entry of the vector $\vec{V}$.
-When setting $v_l=2$, one can find that the expressions of these sets are the same with BK transformation in Ref.~\cite{bravyi2002fermionic}.
-As discussed in Sec.~\ref{unifiedframework}, we can also build a mapping tree of MSP transformation.
-The mapping tree of 12-fermion MSP transformation with $\vec{V}=(2,3,2)$ is shown in Fig.~\ref{12-fermion tree}.
-Note that the mapping tree of MSP transformation is one-root, but later we will introduce two variants of MSP transformation whose mapping tree is multi-root.